Karthikeyan1508/lgp-notes-md/it/Week 4/OS - Week4.md

 } while(TRUE);

 Key Points:
 	• Entry Section: Requests permission to enter.
 	• Critical Section: Executes operations on shared resources.
 	• Exit Section: Releases locks or signals completion.
 	• Remainder Section: Executes the rest of the program.

 ### Requirements for a Solution to the Critical Section Problem
-	1. Mutual Exclusion
+	*1. Mutual Exclusion*
 		• Only one process/thread can execute in the critical section at a time.
 		• Prevents simultaneous access to shared resources.
-	2. Progress
+	*2. Progress*
 		• If no process is in the critical section, one of the waiting processes must be allowed to enter.
 		• Ensures system does not remain idle unnecessarily.
-	3. Bounded Waiting
+	*3. Bounded Waiting*
 	• Limits how many times other processes can enter their critical sections before a waiting process is granted access.
 	• Prevents starvation.

 ### Synchronization Mechanisms for Critical Sections

 *i.
 Preemptive Kernels*
 	• The OS can interrupt a running process even in kernel mode.
 	• Enables better multitasking and responsiveness.
 	• Complex to implement due to potential race conditions in kernel data structures.
 	• Used in: Windows, Linux, macOS.

 *ii.
 Non-Preemptive Kernels*
 	• Once a process enters kernel mode, it runs until it blocks, exits, or voluntarily yields the CPU.
 	• Easier to implement and avoids kernel-level race conditions.
 	• Poor responsiveness.
 	• Used in: Some older or embedded systems.

 ### Issues Related to Critical Sections

 *Deadlock*
 	• Occurs when two or more processes wait indefinitely for each other to release resources.

 *Starvation*
 	• A process is perpetually denied access to the critical section while others repeatedly enter.

 *Overhead*
 	• Acquiring and releasing locks incurs CPU and memory usage.

 ### Pseudo-code Representation